Axis-Fi/axis-core/design/SEALED_VERSIONS.md

 ## Context

 Bond Protocol, rebranding to Axis, is changing directions from our current "atomic" auction products to focus on developing and deploying a Sealed Bid Batch Auction product.
-The primary expected use cases are token launches, issuing token derivatives, etc. We believe a decentralized sealed bid batch auction can allow for superior price discovery and outcomes for teams over current market solutions.
+The primary expected use cases are token sales and issuing token derivatives.
+We believe a decentralized sealed bid batch auction can allow for superior price discovery and outcomes for teams over current market solutions.

 ## Design